Can You Make Alcohol Without Yeast?

 So, Can You Make Alcohol Without Yeast?

 Generally, yeast is used for the vast majority of alcohol making processes.
-Especially beer is quite a dependant on yeast and can’t really be made successfully without it.
+Especially beer is quite dependent on yeast and can’t really be made successfully without it.

 Without the presence of yeast, there is no way(so far) to turn sugar into alcohol.
 Some alcohols will advertise being yeast-free.
 Here they are most likely referring to manually added powdered or other types of processed yeast.